:format(webp))

 Rules publications are available in an online format through NFHS Digital, the online platform for NFHS rules publications.

-digital books - NFHS Digital
+digital books - NFHS Digital:format(webp))

 Lacrosse Boys Rule Changes